bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     i.
 If you want extra info for logging or analysis or debugging purposes, you can alternatively add the `--log_level info` flag to `blzd start`.

     ii.
 Don't get alarmed if you are following the **FORK** PATH and your validator starts up stating it is not a validator.
 This is NORMAL.
-Your validator is currently in jail, so it does not appear in the active validator set.
+Your validator is currently in jail, so it does not yet appear in the active validator set.
 That's all this message means.
+We will unjail you later.

 22. If you are creating a validator, wait till your new node catches up to the rest of the zone.
 It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.